Parimalav1/Fetch-Rewards/README.md

 ## Routes:

-● Add transactions for a specific payer and date.
+### Add transactions
+Transactions(adding points) can be done using the REST API shown below.

      HTTP Method: [POST]